This lesson about measurements might get a little technical, but we will try to keep it light.

 Most people will also know what a second is, and we should all be glad that a second is accurately defined and everyone uses the same definition around the world.

 In the cinema auditorium we will use the second since sound travels so many ‘lengths’ of distance every second.

 That length is usually called a meter, and sometimes spelled: metre.
 Some countries – well, one country – uses the length of feet.
 A foot which is about 1 third of a meter (or one meter is a little more than 3 feet).
 Put your fingertips together under your chin.
 The distance from elbow to elbow is just about 1 meter.
 Try this out.

 Sound travels at 383 meters per second.
 For the Americans, that is over 1,000 feet in one second.
 That is pretty fast.
 Most auditoriums are not that long.
 Imagine 16 tennis courts end to end.
 Someone smashes the ball.
 A person at the other end hears it a second later.

 What does that tell us?
 It tells us that the sound from the front speakers gets to the audience in less than a second.
 How much less?
 That depends on the length of the auditorium, right?

 But the speed of sound is nothing compared to the speed of light.
 Light goes almost 300,000,000 meters per second – 3 hundred million meters every second!
 For our purposes, that is instant.

-Ampere is something that is used every day in the cinema projector room, but we usually call it ‘amps’.
-The projector bulb uses energy to create light.
-That energy flows through the cables from the wall and into the lamp from both ends.
 Somehow – by magic possibly – the gas inside the lamp gets charged up enough to emit light.
-Not just any light, but the frequencies of light that can be used to light up some magic mirror chips that bounce the colors that show up on the screen.
+Not just any light, but the frequencies of light that can then be used to light up some magic mirror chips that bounce the colors that show up on the screen.